Shopping Cart

 Part I

-Of course, one bore in mind that some reviews were posted ages ago.
+Of course one bore in mind that some reviews were posted ages ago.
 Different times, different managements -- even, now, different 'owners'.
-Stewart Springs, like people and planet as whole, is always changing.
-It has its good moments and bad moments; good days and bad days; good years and bad years.
-Plus, everyone brings own unique awareness into mix -- often with expectations, reasonable or not, happily fulfilled, wildly exceeded, or utterly crushed.
+Stewart Springs, like people and the planet as whole, is always changing.
+It's had its good moments and bad moments; its good days and bad days; good years and bad years.
+Plus everyone brought own unique awareness into mix -- often with expectations, reasonable or not, which were then either happily fulfilled, wildly exceeded or utterly crushed.

-That said, it might still seem odd how two people visiting the same day might be 180 degrees apart in experiences and estimations.
-This could lead one to conclude some reviewers were perhaps tad snooty, not in touch with inner bohemian, holding up unreasonable expectations and irrelevant comparisons to more upscale spas and amenities impossible to provide -- many roundly undesired anyhow -- while others were more easy going, nature-attuned and rural friendly, open to embracing rustic environs and focused on enjoying having a therapeutic spa and retreat amid glad tidings of nature.
+Even so, it could seem odd how two people visiting the same day could be 180 degrees apart in their experiences and estimations.
+This might've led one to conclude some reviewers were perhaps a tad snooty, not in touch with their inner bohemian, holding up unreasonable expectations and irrelevant comparisons to more upscale spas and amenities impossible to provide -- many roundly undesired, anyhow -- while others were more easy going, nature-attuned and rural friendly free spirits open to embracing rustic environs and focused on enjoying a genuine healing spa and simple retreat amid the glad tidings of nature.

 Is 'rustic' a bad word?

 WorkshopAttie of Monterey, CA bemoaned how, "For $130 a day, we had to build a fire in the woodstove as there was NO HEATING..."
-(Venerable wood heat doesn't seem to count.)
+(Venerable wood heat didn't seem to count.)

 And Google reviewer Christian George, in glorious contradiction, groused, "I'm all for rustic, but no phones, no TV, and NO WIFI!
 Did I fall off the face of the earth?" [yes, and many relished the feeling]